-Obesity Surgery for Dogs
+Obesity Drugs and Surgery for Overweight Dogs?

 “There are some situations that I’ve personally encountered where standard weight loss — diet and exercise — just isn’t possible,” says Deborah Linder, DVM, DACVM, who heads the Tufts Obesity Clinic for Animals.
 “One example was a household that had a family member with Alzheimer’s disease.
 That person could never remember if she fed the dog and kept giving him meals, so in that case we considered medication.